4 Reasons to Open Your Business in South Florida

 It's also the ideal environment for numerous industries.
 Natalia Vorozheykin, a construction company entrepreneur in South Florida, managed to wrangle government contracts as well as private clients because of her business's location.
 She also states that she has earned repeat business from community members, which helps her company stay successful.

 4. Entrepreneurial Activity

 If you decide to open a business in South Florida, you'll find yourself in excellent company.
 Between 2010 and 2013, small business activity grew by 3.7 percent (the fourth fastest in the nation), and SBA loan approvals increased by more than 56 percent between 2012 and 2015.

 An entrepreneurial community creates the perfect atmosphere for small business success.
 You can learn from other professionals in the area and take advantage of the resources available to you.

 You can't go wrong with South Florida if you have entrepreneurial ambitions.
 Access to advice, commercial loans, and willing customers will help your startup succeed.
 To get your business off the ground, click here to view a step-by-step guide to opening a new business in Florida or submit a form below to ask Seacoast Bank’s own Vice President, Commercial Lender, Diane Schneider any question about finding the perfect South Florida business location today.

-Submit the form below to speak with a local Commercial Lender about a new South Florida home for your business.
+Click to learn about our business banking solutions, or submit the form below to speak with a local Commercial Lender about a new South Florida home for your business.